On z-Superstable and Critical Configurations of Chip Firing Pairs: Introduction

 \section{Introduction}

 Chip-firing is a game that takes place on a connected graph $G$, where chips are distributed across the vertices of $G$ and moved to adjacent vertices based on a straightforward rule.
-This dynamical system has a profound theory that links to various fields in mathematics and physics \cite{BakTangWiesenfeld88}, \cite{Dhar90}, \cite{Gabrielov93}.
+This dynamical system has a profound theory that links to various fields in mathematics and physics \cite{BakTangWiesenfeld88}, \cite{Dhar90}, \cite{Gabrielov93}, \cite{digraph}.
 For further details, please see the recent textbooks \cite{Klivans} and \cite{CorryPerk}.

-Consider a graph $G$ where one specific vertex is designated as the \emph{sink}, and chips are placed on each non-sink vertex.
+Consider a simple graph $G$ with $n + 1$ vertices, where one vertex is designated as the \emph{sink}, and chips are placed on each non-sink vertex.
 The allocation of chips is described by an integer vector $\vec{c} \in \mathbb{Z}^{n}$, known as a \textit{(chip) configuration}.
-A non-sink vertex with chips equal to or greater than its degree can fire, distributing one chip to each adjacent vertex.
+A non-sink vertex with chips equal to or greater than its degree can fire, distributing one chip along each incident edge to adjacent vertices.
 A configuration $\vec{c}$ is termed \emph{stable} if no non-sink vertex is able to fire.

 For a connected graph $G$, any starting configuration will eventually reach stability via sequence of firings, with some chips moving to the sink vertex.
 Letting $v_1, ..., v_{n}$ represent the non-sink vertices of $G$, the chip-firing rules can be described using $L_G$, the $n \times n$ \textit{reduced Laplacian} matrix of $G$.